Simon City Royals: Disappearance of Skyler Burnley

-On June 3rd 2016 a 27 year old man named Joseph “Skyler” Burnley disappeared in Brandon, Mississippi.
-Skyler’s disappearance has been tied by police to the Simon City Royals as he was a former member and wanted to leave the gang.
+On June 3, 2016, a 27-year-old man named Joseph "Skyler" Burnley disappeared in Brandon, Mississippi.
+Skyler's disappearance has been tied by police to the Simon City Royals as he was a former member and wanted to leave the gang.
 Police believe his friend Travis Brewer and his girlfriend Amanda Morris might have lured him into the woods and killed him in exchange for drugs or money from the gang.
-Although police don’t have enough evidence to conclusively tie anyone to the disappearance of Burnley.
+Although police don't have enough evidence to conclusively tie anyone to the disappearance of Burnley.

 Criminal Activity in Mississippi

-Besides the disappearance of Skyler Burnley the Simon City Royals have been involved in numerous other high profile acts of criminality.
-In February of 2017 they kidnapped two sailors on leave and forced them to draw cash from an ATM and then left them on a side of the road.
+Besides the disappearance of Skyler Burnley the Simon City Royals have been involved in numerous other high-profile acts of criminality.
+In February 2017 they kidnapped two sailors on leave and forced them to draw cash from an ATM and then left them on a side of the road.
 Those involved would later be sentenced to 40 years in prison.

 Criminal Activity in Alabama

-The Simon City Royals aren’t as prominent in Alabama as they are in Mississippi but that hasn’t stopped them from expanding into that state.
-They especially have influence in Mobile County especially in the areas of Wilmer and Semmes.
+The Simon City Royals aren't as prominent in Alabama as they are in Mississippi but that hasn't stopped them from expanding into that state.
+They especially have influence in Marshall County and Mobile County especially in the areas of Wilmer and Semmes.